 For the uninitiated, Celiac Disease is in the headlines more and more and the latest statistics indicate that about 1 out of every 100 persons in the US has Celiac Disease.

 As a little bit of a background, I was diagnosed with Celiac Disease in January of 2001.
 Over the years, Johnnie and I would occasionally integrate Celiac related news stories and features into our show as a way of increasing awareness of Celiac Disease.
-In fact, we were proud to proclaim that, while at WGN, were the world’s first Gluten-Free radio show!:-)
+In fact, we were proud to proclaim that, while at WGN, we created the world’s first Gluten-Free radio show!:-)

 I’ve put together some tips and links to some sites to help you learn about Celiac Disease.
 Now, because more information is constantly coming out, web sites change, products and restaurants are becoming more Gluten-Free and Celiac friendly, keep in mind that this is far from a complete source of information.
 Johnnie and I will do our best to update as often as possible.